Zhenguang-Huang/AWSoMPy/ParamListScripts/README_Julia.md

                         '1:2:8' will return the same output.
 Another valid range example is '1:100'.
 Note
-                        that all these arguments have to supplied in double quotes, and parsing functions take care of the rest. (default: "all") -h, --help            show this help message and exit
+                        that all these arguments have to supplied in double quotes, and parsing functions in the script take care of the rest. (default: "all") -h, --help            show this help message and exit
 ```